RichardLitt/writing/On The Day We Won.md

 I had a deadline, drove
 into downtown DC anyway
 I wanted to see the Jefferson Memorial
-where talks about a nation
+where there's a quote about a nation
 outgrowing itself.

 On the day we won